ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 **Explore/exploit:** ~80% serve what the model believes works, ~20% try something new.
-The explore arm must be **genuinely random**, not "explore near what already works" — otherwise the system gets very good at a local optimum and never finds a better one.
+The explore arm must be **genuinely random**, not "explore near what already works."
+Otherwise the system gets very good at a local optimum and never finds a better one.

-### Guardrails — the important part
+### Guardrails: the important part

 **Do not optimize for playtime.** If the reward is "what makes sessions longer," the system will discover that easy questions feel good and hard ones make people